Eucharistic Miracle of Lanciano

 The foregoing raises the question of how the Lanciano relics could have come into being at the time that they did.
 From a skeptical point of view, the only plausible explanation is fraud.
 That would require a fraudster to obtain human cardiac tissue and blood, fashion them into relics, and successfully introduce them into Lanciano’s devotional life in such a way that they were received as ancient and venerable.

-(Technique) Premodern anatomical dissection was expository: the entire tradition was built around radial incisions, organ opening, and gross exposure, not plane tracking along an inhomogenous surface.
+(Technique) Premodern anatomical dissection was expository rather than analytic, focused on opening organs and separating parts.
 The skills needed for controlled tangential planing of ventricular walls lay wholly outside the repertoire of Renaissance anatomists.
 Even if tangential laminar slices had been technically feasible, it is extremely unlikely that a fraudster pioneered and mastered them centuries before anyone else without leaving a trace besides a single artifact.

-(Equipment) To preserve a predominantly longitudinal fiber field, a dissector would have had to maintain sub-degree angular precision and sub-millimeter depth precision.
+(Equipment) A fraudster would have had to maintain sub-degree angular precision and sub-millimeter depth precision throughout the entire dissection.
 That is not achievable with freehand dissection, especially with premodern instruments.
-Without mechanical constraints such as depth stops, angle guides, or motion-stabilizing linkages, blade orientation is governed solely by the operator’s unconstrained joints.
+Without mechanical constraints, blade orientation is governed solely by the operator’s joints.
 Small perturbations are geometrically amplified at shallow angles, making drift that exceeds tolerances inevitable.

-(Fixation) The chemical fixitives required for precision sectioning of soft tissue were not invented until the 19th century, and without them excising a uniform, continuous, biventricular slice with a tangential cut would have been practically impossible.
+(Fixation) The chemical fixatives required for precision sectioning of soft tissue were not invented until the 19th century, and without them excising a uniform, continuous, transverse section with a tangential cut would have been practically impossible.
 Ventricles deform under minimal pressure: they shift, collapse, twist, and recoil.
-A blade can’t maintain a tangential plane along a surface that moves and reshapes as it is being cut.
-Deformations occur within the tissue itself, not at the operator-blade interface, so neither skill nor ingenuity could avoid them.
+Deformations occur within tissue itself, not at the operator-blade interface, so neither skill nor ingenuity could have avoided them.

 3. Preservation